-- Enhancements to the Iowa Flood Information System (IFIS), an online source of real-time, science-based flood information.
-IFIS had more than 48,000 visitors in 2017, and about 313,000 page views.
+- Enhancements to the Iowa Flood Information System (IFIS), an online source of real-time, science-based flood information specific to each watershed community.
+IFIS had over 50,000 visitors in 2017, and more than 300,000 page views.

-- Deployment of more than 250 stream-stage sensors to monitor water levels in our waterways
+- Deployment of more than 250 stream-stage sensors to monitor water levels in our rivers and streams

 - Development of a real-time flood forecasting system for more than 1,000 communities